Delicious creamy asparagus! A delicious way to enjoy asparagus, when you’re feeling like something a little different.

 - Preheat oven to 400° with rack in centre of oven, and line a baking sheet with parchment paper or non-stick foil.

 - If your asparagus is thick, blanch the asparagus in a large pan of salted water for one minute, remove and refresh in ice water or microwave on a plate for about 90 seconds.
 If your asparagus is thin, you're probably good to go as is.
-Divide the asparagus in half and lay on parchment on baking sheet with the cut ends touching in the middle.
+Divide the asparagus in half and lay on parchment on baking sheet with half of the tip ends pointing in one direction and the other tip ends pointing the other direction, overlapping in the middle.
 Set aside.

 - In a medium sauce pan, melt the butter over medium heat.
 Add the flour and whisk, stirring constantly for 1-2 minutes until lightly golden.
 Remove the pan from the heat and gradually whisk in the milk to form a smooth sauce.
-Return to the heat, stir and simmer for 2-3 minutes until thickened.
+Return to the heat, stir and simmer for 2-3 minutes until thickened and coating the back of a spoon.

-- Remove from the heat and beat in the egg yolk, mustard, Worcestershire sauce and salt.
+- Remove from the heat and beat in the mustard, Worcestershire sauce and salt.
 Taste and add more salt, as needed.
 Season with freshly ground pepper.

 - Pour sauce over the middle of the asparagus.
 Top with the grated cheddar cheese.